-Every live event can include a live chat where your viewers can comment and discuss the event amongst each other as it’s happening on your event page or on your site via the embedded chat.
+Every virtual event can include a live chat where your viewers can comment and discuss the event amongst each other as it’s happening on your event page or on your site via the embedded chat.
 As the event owner, you have the ability to moderate this chat as well with comment deletion and banning capabilities.

 Enabling & disabling chat

 Chat is disabled by default.
-You can see this from the Live Settings page right after you create your event under the Onsite tab.
+You can see this from the Live Settings page right after you create your event under the Event tab.
 Toggle the Chat switch to enable it (it will turn blue).

-If you plan on embedding your event, navigate to the Embed tab on the Live Settings page.
+If you plan on embedding your event, navigate to the Event tab on the Live Settings page.
 In addition to the player embed, you can also embed the chat module.
 Click Chat embed code to grab the iframe to paste into your website.

-Once your settings for your event are configured, click Next to provision your event.
-In the left navigation menu, select Chat.
+For events streamed via RTMP, you can manage your chat in the left navigation menu of the live preview page.
 You can enable and disable chat from here at any point during your event by clicking the More Options (•••) icon at the top.

-Your chat will be available on your Vimeo event page and the chat embed once it is enabled.
+Your chat will be available on your Vimeo event page and the chat embeds once it is enabled.
 This means viewers can start chatting even if you haven’t gone live yet.
-They can log in to an account or chat as a guest and post messages up to 280 characters long.
-Chat participants can also delete their own messages if they wish (but nobody else's).
-The chat will remain active until you finish your stream (unless you disable it).
+They can log in to an account or chat as a guest and post emojis and messages up to 240 characters long.
+They can also paste links in chat, these links would show up as hyperlinks and are clickable.

-During the course of your event, you can delete individual comments or ban a user entirely either via the Chat tab in the Live Preview page or on your stream’s public page on Vimeo.
+During the course of your event, you can delete individual comments or ban a user entirely either via the Chat tab, the broadcaster page for recurring events, or on your stream’s public page on Vimeo.
 Hover your cursor over their message and select the Trash icon to delete a comment or the Block icon to block the use